CHINESE HERBAL MEDICINE: WHAT IS IT?

 Chinese herbal medicine, a component of Traditional Chinese Medicine, is one of the great herbal systems of the world.
 In China and parts of East Asia, Chinese herbal medicine has been the traditional method of healthcare for thousands of years.

-By skillfully selecting and combining a number of herbs, the Chinese herbal medicine practitioner creates a personalised herbal formula unique to each patient.
-Each personalised Chinese herbal medicine formula traditionally contains between two and twenty plants and/or herbs.
-When combined in specific quantities, the herbs work in synergy to increase the effectiveness of the Chinese herbal medicine treatment.
+By skilfully selecting and combining a number of herbs, the Chinese herbal medicine practitioner creates a personalised herbal formula unique to each patient.
+Each customised Chinese herbal medicine formula traditionally contains between two and twenty individual herbs.

 Chinese herbal medicine can be taken in a variety of forms including capsules, tablets, pellets, powders, liquid, and ointments.
-However for ease of use and to maximise therapeutic potency, Kirk prescribes his Chinese herbal medicine formulas in a concentrated powder which are typically taken twice a day.
+At Meridian Healing Centre, Dr Kirk Wilson prescribes Chinese herbal medicine formulas in a concentrated powder and is typically taken twice a day.